lprimeroo/saruftw.github.io.old/blogs/_posts/2017-12-21-travels-in-malaysia.md

 In retrospect, the vacation turned out to be an epitome of liberation for me.
 I witnessed exotic sights, had scrumptious delicacies, stayed in lavish residences(thanks to AirBnB!), met some fantastic people and finally understood the definition of _CHILLING_.

-Here's a picture of me swimming on the 51st floor of our accommodation overlooking the Petronas Towers and the KL Tower(not in the picture).
+Here's a picture of me(with a really pathetic expression) swimming on the 51st floor of our accommodation overlooking the Petronas Towers and the KL Tower(not in the picture).

 <p align="center">
 <img style="max-width: 80%;" src="https://dl.dropboxusercontent.com/s/wtqo4pgmskv97zc/IMG_3051.JPG" />